Skip to content

 Unschooling — fully self-directed learning without structured curriculum — has limited formal research.
 Peter Gray's survey of grown unschoolers found that 83% had pursued higher education and most reported satisfaction.
 But this was a self-selected sample.
 We do not know how unschooling performs for children without highly supportive home environments, and we will not pretend otherwise.

-We hold a distinctive position on this.
 Industrial education was not broken.
 It worked precisely as intended.
-The problem is that it was designed for a world that no longer exists.
+The problem is that it was designed for a world you no longer live in.

 Horace Mann imported the Prussian education model to Massachusetts in the 1840s.
 The design goals were explicit: produce obedient workers who could follow instructions, tolerate repetitive tasks, sit still for extended periods, and defer to authority without questioning.
 The bell schedule mirrors a factory shift.
 Age-based grouping mirrors assembly-line specialization.
 The grading system mirrors quality control.